giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ## Deploy validation controller

-In order to deploy the server we will use a deployment with a single replica which mount the certs generated to expose a secure REST endpoint where the pod request will be submited.
-At the same time we expose the controller through a service to configure the DNS as we has defined in the webhook resource.
+In order to deploy the server, we will use a deployment with a single replica which mounts the certs generated to expose a secure REST endpoint where the pod request will be submitted.
+At the same time, we expose the controller through service to configure the DNS as we have defined in the webhook resource.

 ```yaml
 apiVersion: apps/v1beta1